-- attain and maintain all of the requirements for admission; - 2. complete 89 semester hours prior to the beginning of the student teaching semester, with a cumulative grade point average of at least 2.75; - complete the appropriate prerequisite professional education courses for student teaching, including all Introducing and Developing :Level courses; - 4. complete each course in the content major prior to student teaching, with a grade no less than C (2.0); - complete the general education courses required for licensure with a grade no less than C (2.0); - 6. submit verified logs of hours to total 80 or 100 hours as required by endorsement area for licensure; - 7. demonstrate personal and professional attributes consistent with that of a classroom practitioner; - 8. have a clean conduct record; - 9. complete the online "Application for Admission to Student Teaching" by March 1; and - 10. receive approval of the Screening Committee.
+- 1. attain and maintain all of the requirements for admission; - 2. complete 80 clinical hours and achieve senior status prior to the beginning of the student teaching semester, with a cumulative grade point average of at least 2.750; - 3. complete the appropriate prerequisite professional education courses for student teaching, including all Introducing and Developing Level courses; - 4. complete each course in the content major prior to student teaching, with a grade no less than C (2.000); - complete the general education courses required for licensure with a grade no less than C (2.000);

+- 6. submit verified logs of hours of a minimum of 80 clinical hours as required by endorsement area for licensure; - 7. demonstrate personal and professional attributes consistent with that of a classroom practitioner; - 8. have a clean conduct record; - 9. complete the online "Application for Admission to Student Teaching" by March 1; and - 10. receive approval of the Screening Committee to obtain Student Teaching Admission status based on a review of the student's growth in the professional dispositions, the student's clinical evaluations, shared perspectives, and conduct record.